asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 `The aim of the game is to ensure the observed state of the cluster matches the desired state.
 The logic implemented by each controller is as follows, and is at the heart of Kubernetes and declarative design patterns`

 1. Obtain desired state
 2. Observe current state
 3. Determine differences
 4. Reconcile differences

 Each controller is also extremely specialized and only interested in its own little corner of the Kubernetes cluster.
 No attempts is made to over complicate design by implementing awareness of other parts of the system each controller takes care of its own business and leaves everything else alone.
 This is key to the distributed design of Kubernetes and adheres to the Unix philosophy.
+Controllers are control loops that watch the state of the cluster and make changes to bring the current state closer to the desired state.
+Some core controller components

+-   **Node Controller**: Manages node lifecycle.

+-   **Service Controller**: Ensures that traffic is routed to the correct pods on the fly.

+-   **Replication Controller**: Ensures the desired number of Pod replicas are running.

+-   **Deployment Controller**: Manages updates to Pods and `ReplicaSets`.

+-   **Ingress Controller**: Manages Ingress resources and configures external access to services.

+-   **Ingress Controller** is a special type of controller that handles Ingress resources.
+It is not part of the control plane itself but is instead a user-deployed component that runs as a Pod in the cluster.
+It watches for Ingress resources and configures external load balancers or proxies (e.g., NGINX, Traefik) to route traffic to the appropriate services.

-##### The scheduler
+#### The scheduler

 At a high level, the scheduler watches the API server for new work tasks and assigns them to appropriate healthy worker nodes.
 Behind the scenes, it implements complex logic that filters out nodes incapable of running tasks and the ranks